Reginald Heber Roe: Career

 Roe worked tirelessly for the foundation of a university in Queensland, and in 1890 gave an address on "A University as a Part of National Life".
 He was for a period president of the university extension movement, and, when the University of Queensland was established in 1910, became its first vice-chancellor and held this position until 1916.
 He was an early member of the Australasian Association for the Advancement of Science, was a member of its publication committee, and at the meeting held at Christchurch in January 1891, was president of the literature and fine arts section.
 His presidential address is printed in the Report of that meeting.
 Roe had visited England in 1900 and reported to the Queensland department of public instruction on state inspection as applied to secondary schools.
 In 1909 he resigned from Brisbane Grammar School to become inspector general of schools and chief educational adviser to the Queensland government, retiring in 1919.
-He died at Brisbane on 21 September 1926 and buried in Toowong Cemetery.
+He died at Brisbane on 21 September 1926 and was buried in Toowong Cemetery.
 He was survived by his wife, four sons and two daughters.
 Roe's third son, (Dr) Arthur Stanley Roe, became the first Queensland Rhodes scholar in 1904.

 Legacy

 Roe was a good swimmer, rower and lawn tennis player, and has been called the father of lawn tennis in Queensland.
-At different periods was president of the Queensland Rowing, Swimming and Lawn Tennis associations.
+At different periods, he was president of the Queensland Rowing, Swimming and Lawn Tennis associations.
 He was also a member of the Queensland Club.

-As an educationist he was a combination of learning and sound common-sense, interested in ideals and all things intended for the improvement of mankind.
-Roe did useful work as educational adviser to the government and as vice-chancellor in the difficult early days of the university, but his greatest influence was as the head of a great school.
+In 2022, the University of Queensland established the R.H.
+Roe Award "to recognise individuals who have made a unique and lasting contribution through their dedicated service to UQ."
+The inaugural recipient was Emeritus Professor Fred D’Agostino.